sunilkarki2018/OnlineStore_Server/Ecommerce/README.md

 ## Features

-   1. Create, edit and delete Products.
+   1. Create, View, edit and delete Products.
+   2. Create, View, edit and delete Product Lines.
    2. Manage user and roles.
    3. Authenticate and Authorize user
    3. Manage Orders and OrderItems.
    4. Manage Reviews.

 Generate a solution file inside this repository.
 All the project layers of backend server should be added into this solution.